 If you’re anything like us, you may have been wondering how to get the perfect postcard shot of Valletta’s skyline.
 Well, look no further… Sliema is the place to go!

-Although it is as far from local Maltese specialties as it gets (I promise a post about the amazing local food we tried is coming soon), there are no branches in the area where we live, so we decided to go for it… And what better place to have your very first Cinnabon than sitting by the waterfront with the picturesque Valletta skyline stretching right in front of your eyes.
+Although it is as far from local Maltese specialties as it gets (you can read about all the amazing local food we tried in my Ultimate Guide to Malta), there are no branches where we live, so we decided to go for it… And what better place to have your very first Cinnabon than sitting by the waterfront with the picturesque Valletta skyline stretching right in front of your eyes.
 This was definitely one of the biggest pinch-me moments of our trip.
 I felt so lucky and appreciative to be able to share this moment (and a Cinnabon) with one of my closest friends.
+We spent at least an hour marvelling at the views until we decided it was time to catch a bus back to Bugibba.

 So, that’s the end of my mini guide to Valletta and Sliema!
 If you haven’t read the first post from my Malta series yet, I encourage you to do so.
 More posts about our trip are coming soon, so keep your eyes peeled!